idandrutz-MrRandom/UniFramework-AnythingFramework/README.md

 local module = {}

 -- Called directly by your own code (tool, input controller, etc.)
--- Runs local prediction immediately, then notifies the server. module.Start = function(args: Packets.Args)
+-- Also called by UniReplicator when an NPC activates this skill server-side.
+-- The GetPlayerFromCharacter check handles both cases:
+--   - Direct call from local player → passes, fires server --   - Replicated NPC call → fails (NPC is not a player), stops here module.Start = function(args: Packets.Args)
     local char = if typeof(args) == "table" then args.Character else (args :: any)
+    if not char then return end

     -- play local animation here for instant feedback (prediction) -- e.g. animator:LoadAnimation(punchAnim):Play()

-    if char and Players:GetPlayerFromCharacter(char) then
+    if Players:GetPlayerFromCharacter(char) then
-        -- tell the server to validate and replicate Packets.ServerRemote:Fire({
+        -- char belongs to a player — fire the server to validate and replicate Packets.ServerRemote:Fire({
             Module = "Punch",
             Function = "Activate",
             Character = char,
         })
     end
-end
+    -- if char is an NPC, we stop here — no server call, no loop end

 -- Called by UniReplicator when the server confirms and replicates the effect.
--- args.Character is injected automatically — you don't pass it from the server separately. module.Effects = function(args: Packets.Args)
+-- args.Character is injected automatically.
+module.Effects = function(args: Packets.Args)
+    local char = args.Character
-    if args.Type == "Highlight" and args.Character then
+    if args.Type == "Highlight" and char then highlight.Create({
-        highlight.Create({
-            Character = args.Character,
+            Character = char,
             Color = Color3.fromRGB(255, 0, 0),
             Transparency = 0.5,
             FadeDuration = 1,